peteroupc/peteroupc.github.io/randomfunc.md

       end
     END METHOD

 There are many algorithms for `RNDINT(maxInclusive)`, as shown in the table below, but in general, the algorithm can be _unbiased_ only if it runs forever in the worst case.
-(The column "Unbiased?" means whether the algorithm generates random integers without bias, even if `n = maxInclusive + 1` is not a power of 2.)
+The algorithms listed take `n` as a parameter, where `n = maxInclusive + 1`, and thus sample from the interval [0, `n`).
+(The column "Unbiased?" means whether the algorithm generates random integers without bias, even if `n` is not a power of 2.)

 | Algorithm | Optimal? | Unbiased? | Time Complexity |
   --- | --- | --- | --- |